dusking/medium/articles/article_7_decryption.md

 # Encrypting Secrets with JS and Decrypting with Python
 # A Concise Handbook

-## Introduction - Understanding the Complexity
+## Introduction - Navigating the Intricacies

+Encrypting and decrypting user-provided secrets may appear deceptively simple when split between the front end and back end.
+However, the intricacies involved demand meticulous attention to detail.
-Encrypting user-provided secrets on the front end and decrypting them on the back end may seem deceptively simple, but the devil lies in the details.
-Even minor mistakes in encryption can lead to significant issues, potentially resulting in complete failure.
+Even minor errors during encryption or decryption process can lead to significant issues, potentially resulting in failure.

 In my exploration of this process, I delved into encryption and decryption using both Python and JavaScript.
 Despite their apparent similarities, I encountered perplexing errors when attempting to encrypt in JS and decrypt in Python.